 For Nazanin, it was a chance to apply her background in data mining and machine learning to a real-world industry challenge and work with a sector leader.
 It was also a great way to get a foot in the industry door and fast track her career.

-One of the keys to success for Nazanin was the support of academic mentor Associate Professor, Paul Kennedy.
+One of the keys to success for Nazanin was the support of academic mentor, UTS Associate Professor Paul Kennedy.
 He helped both Nazanin and the Atlassian team bridge the research-industry divide, bringing unique insights to advance the project.

 Thanks to the project, Atlassian is keen to pursue further research collaboration, and is keen to take on future APR Intern placements.